kallewoof/rpcapp/README.md

 # Sample Bitcoin RPC App

-Study material for understanding various real scenarios and it's effect on the Bitcoin RPC usage.
+Study material for understanding various real scenarios and their effect on the Bitcoin RPC usage.

 Built by [Karl-Johan Alm](https://github.com/kallewoof) as training material for the [Blockchain Core Camp (BC2)](https://bc-2.jp/) workshop, this is for educational purposes only and not intended to be used in a production app.